attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_php/README.md

 	  # IMPORTANT - REMOVE TRAILING SLASHES FROM SERVER NAMES
 	  "localServer" => "http://127.0.0.1:4567",

-	  # ATT API configuration - do not modify these values unless you know what you're doing.
+	  # ATT API configuration - do not modify these values unless you are an administrator.
 	  # apiHost is the main endpoint through which all API requests are made.
 	  "apiHost" => "https://api.att.com",

-	  # clientModelScope is the string of api scopes your application requires access to.
+	  # clientModelScope is the string of API scopes your application requires access to.
 	  "clientModelScope"  => "SMS,MMS,SPEECH,STTC,TTS,ADS,PAYMENT",

 	  "defaultGrammarFile" => "grammar.srgs",